marjansd/OPV-performance-prediction/README.md

 # OPV-performance-prediction

-## 📘 A Data-Driven Framework for Morphology–Performance Mapping
-**Virtual Instruments, High Performance Computing, 3D Microstructures**
+## 📘 Three dimensional morphology–performance mapping for organic solar cells: a data driven framework

 This repository contains the code and input data associated with the research paper:
-**"A Data-Driven Framework for Morphology–Performance Mapping: Virtual Instruments, High Performance Computing, 3D Microstructures"**, submitted to *Journal of Materials Research*.
+**"Three dimensional morphology–performance mapping for organic solar cells: a data driven framework"**, submitted to *Journal of Materials Research*.

 ---